Ensuring stakeholders can influence federal activities that affect historic properties.

 Local stakeholders are entitled to comment on federal activities.
 Exercising this right is increasingly critical to historic preservation.

 Every federal agency is required to consult with interested parties when its activities may affect historic properties.
 This process is known as Section 106 of the National Historic Preservation Act.
-With the recent passing of the Bipartisan Infrastructure Law, local governments, tribal governments, nonprofits, and the public will be increasingly asked to comment on Section 106 activities.
+With the passing of the Bipartisan Infrastructure Law, local governments, tribal governments, nonprofits, and the public are increasingly asked to comment on Section 106 activities.

 Consultation may proceed rapidly.
 Parties new to Section 106 consultation may be unsure of how to respond.
 Experienced parties may struggle to comment due to the increased volume of submissions.
 This exposes historic properties to potentially adverse effects.